 Our apartment was in Centro Histórico as well, where four hundred year old structures house offices, small shops, galleries, bakeries, coffee houses (Mexican cities have a TON of good ones in this coffee growing country), quiet upscale bars and a plethora of restaurants.
 Though this is not quite as international a town as Mexico City, still: interspersed between the purveyors of tortas and carnitas, sits a Moroccan and a Balkan restaurant, a British style curry house, a Spanish Tapas Bar, a French Crêperie and a variety of Italian places (not to forget a fabulous Gelateria), all within a few blocks from us.

 What wasn’t represented in Centro Histórico were Asian restaurants.
 But with companies like Honda, Hitachi and Samsung having all built huge facilities in the area over the years, Asian fare was certainly around: just not in OUR hood.
-The growing Asian community lives, works, shops & eats in the burbs in and around the malls, as do most of Querétaro’s Gringos.
+The growing Asian community here shops, eats and hangs in the burbs as well as in and around the newer suburban malls, as do most of Querétaro’s Gringos.
 (BTW, malls are still ‘a thing’ in Mexican cities.
 Unlike the U.S., Amazon hasn’t killed them down here…yet.)

 Rounding out our neighborhood were its many Catholic churches which, whether large or small, were almost always opulent inside.
 The larger ones often had an open plaza for public gatherings attached to one side, and if a church ever housed a monastery or cloister, then elaborate courtyards could also be found within their walls.
 Some of these – like the domes atop many of Mexico’s oldest churches – have a distinctly Moorish look to their design, which harkens back to Northwest Africa’s eight-hundred year occupation of Spain, and of the undeniable Moorish influence over Iberian culture that emigrated to Mexico with the Spanish.
 (More about THAT in an upcoming food article.)